kevinolega/callcentertrainingtips/third.md

 #### Confidence to Work in a Call Center

 Confidence is important.
-The lack of confidence is the most common reason why people don't get hired.
+The lack of confidence is the most common reason why many Filipinos don't get hired.
 Here are some tips to overcome confidence issues:

 - [How To Overcome Your Super Shy Self with One Exercise][25]